 When a diamond is mounted in a ring setting, it’s also impossible to accurately measure its carat weight.
 Instead, the carat weight must be estimated using the diamond’s measurements.
 Again, this can have a significant effect on the diamond’s valuation.

-If possible, it’s a good idea to have a diamond appraised in its loose state, rather than set into jewelry.
+It’s not common that people are looking to sell a loose diamond, but if possible it’s a good idea to have a diamond appraised in its loose state, rather than when set into jewelry.

 How is the value of a diamond appraisal determined?